-While utility rates can change and vary from month to month, a utilities-included apartment has a consistent rent.
+While utility rates can change and vary from month to month, a utilities-included apartment, such as snowbird rentals, has a consistent rent.
 This makes it easier to budget and determine your living costs for each month with minimal surprises.

 Downsides of Apartments That Include Utilities